-Former cricketer and model Raghav Fernandez is slowly carving a niche in indian fashion with hard work, determination and positivity.
+Actor and model Raghav Fernandez is carving a niche in Indian fashion and films with hard work, determination and positivity.
+It helps that he is lithe with perfect skin and the kind of graceful gait that runway dreams are made of.
+When he isn’t working with top designers, he is working on himself.
 Over to the young man from Delhi.

-Competition is fierce is in this field so I am continually working hard on myself.
-I have been weight lifting since six years now and can't sleep until I workout.
+Of course, the competition is fierce so continually work hard on myself.
+Besides, for me. fitness is a lifestyle.
+My regimen is simple and disciplined.
+I always make sure I workout wherever I am, be it running, swimming, or gymming.
+I have been weight lifting since nine years and can't sleep until I workout.
 I am disciplined and dedicated to my workout regimen, particularly since I am a professional model today and one has to look perfect every hour of the day!!
-It's hard for a middle class guy to carve a niche in the industry where you get judged by what you wear, what you drive, and how you talk but I somehow managed with the bare minimum.
-I love what I do and make it a point to wake up early, be punctuality, sport a positive attitude and look sharp.
+But I love what I do and make it a point to wake up early, be punctuality, sport a positive attitude and look sharp.

 — Jasmeen Dugal